devyash17/Camera_Calibration/codes/Mask_RCNN/README.md

 # Training on MS COCO
-We're providing pre-trained weights for MS COCO to make it easier to start.
-You can use those weights as a starting point to train your own variation on the network.
+Pre-trained weights for MS-COCO are available.
+We can use those weights as a starting point to train our own variation on the network.
-Training and evaluation code is in `samples/coco/coco.py`.
-You can import this module in Jupyter notebook (see the provided notebooks for examples) or you can run it directly from the command line as such:
+Training and evaluation code is in `samples/coco.py`.
+We can import this module in Jupyter notebook (see the provided notebooks for examples) or we can run it directly from the command line as such:

 ```
 # Train a new model starting from pre-trained COCO weights
-python3 samples/coco/coco.py train --dataset=/path/to/coco/ --model=coco
+python3 samples/coco.py train --dataset=/path/to/coco/ --model=coco

 # Train a new model starting from ImageNet weights
-python3 samples/coco/coco.py train --dataset=/path/to/coco/ --model=imagenet
+python3 samples/coco.py train --dataset=/path/to/coco/ --model=imagenet

 # Continue training a model that you had trained earlier
-python3 samples/coco/coco.py train --dataset=/path/to/coco/ --model=/path/to/weights.h5
+python3 samples/coco.py train --dataset=/path/to/coco/ --model=/path/to/weights.h5

 # Continue training the last model you trained.
 This will find
 # the last trained weights in the model directory.
-python3 samples/coco/coco.py train --dataset=/path/to/coco/ --model=last
+python3 samples/coco.py train --dataset=/path/to/coco/ --model=last
 ```

-You can also run the COCO evaluation code with:
+We can also run the COCO evaluation code with:
 ```
 # Run COCO evaluation on the last trained model
-python3 samples/coco/coco.py evaluate --dataset=/path/to/coco/ --model=last
+python3 samples/coco.py evaluate --dataset=/path/to/coco/ --model=last
 ```

-The training schedule, learning rate, and other parameters should be set in `samples/coco/coco.py`.
+The training schedule, learning rate, and other parameters should be set in `samples/coco.py`.

-# Training on Your Own Dataset
+# Training on our own Dataset

 Start by reading this [blog post about the balloon color splash sample](https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46).
 It covers the process starting from annotating images to training to using the results in a sample application.